Australia men's national under-23 soccer team: 1996 Atlanta Olympics

 Eddie Thomson took a young squad to the United States, which included Aurelio Vidmar and Steve Horvat as the overaged players, the squad was combined of 7 overseas players out of the 18 men squad.
 A young Mark Viduka was in his second year at Dinamo Zagreb in Croatia and Kevin Muscat had just signed with English Premier League club Crystal Palace.
 Drawn into Group B with European heavy weights Spain and France, as well as Saudi Arabia, the Olyroos would lose 2–0 to France in their opening clash thanks to goals from Robert Pires and Florian Maurice, as Australia's Danny Tiatto saw a red card just after 24 minutes.
-A 2–1 win over Saudi Arabia earnt the Olyroos their first 3 points of the campaign.
+A 2–1 win over Saudi Arabia earned the Olyroos their first 3 points of the campaign.
 Peter Tsekenis scored after just 12 minutes before the Saudis were able to draw level through Mohammed Al Khilaiwi on 37 minutes.
 On 63 minutes Mark Viduka put Australia in front as Australia came out winners at 2–1.
 After leading Spain 2–0 courtesy of two early goals from Aurelio Vidmar, Raúl González scored one on 40 minutes, Santiago Denia added after 86 minutes to level the tie.
 Shortly after, the deadlock was broken as Raúl netted on the 90th minute to seal victory for Spain.
 The result had eliminated Australia from tournament as Spain and France progressed to the knock-out stages.